digitalrebar/doc/deployment/external-services.rst

 Proxy Server
 ~~~~~~~~~~~~

-By Default Digital Rebar will install a Proxy server on the Admin server
+By default, Digital Rebar will install a Proxy server on the Admin server
 in order to facilitate access to packages on the internet by the target
 nodes.
 After installation Digital Rebar will install various packages
 based on the roles that are assigned to these devices.
 As Digital Rebar
-caches the packages they are downloaded from the internet they are only
+caches the packages as they are downloaded from the internet (Note: they are only
-pulled down once even if many systems will be accessing them.
+pulled down once even if multiple systems will be accessing them).
 It is
-possable for a user to define a different proxy server if one already
+possible for a user to define a different proxy server if one already
 exists in the enviornment.

 -  Edit /opt/digitalrebar/core/rebar-config.sh